 Many small businesses fail because they run out of money.
 In fact, one recent study cited “running out of cash” as the second most common reason for startup failure after “no market need”.
 By building out your financial plan, a fractional controller helps you understand the realities of your financial data in good times and bad.

-Contact us today to find out how you can take advantage of Enkel’s flexible fractional controller services to help navigate your growth challenges.
+Contact us today to learn how you can use Enkel’s flexible fractional controller services to navigate your growth challenges.